lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 .. |ap_pipe| replace:: :command:`ap_pipe.py`

-The Alert Production Pipeline, as represented by :lsst-task:`lsst.ap.pipe.ApPipeTask` and executed by |ap_pipe|, delegates saving and loading DIASources and DIAObjects to its ``diaPipe`` subtask.
+In its default configuration, the Alert Production Pipeline, as represented by :lsst-task:`lsst.ap.pipe.ApPipeTask` and executed by |ap_pipe|, relies on a database to save and load DIASources and DIAObjects.
-In principle, different implementations of ``diaPipe`` can be selected in defined in `ApPipeTask`'s configuration (by setting :lsst-config-field:`lsst.ap.pipe.ap_pipe.ApPipeConfig.diaPipe`), but the default choice --- :lsst-task:`lsst.ap.association.DiaPipelineTask` --- is expected to be appropriate for most uses.
-`~lsst.ap.association.DiaPipelineTask` uses a database --- known as the Alert Production Database, or APDB --- to store its results.
+When running as part of the operational system, this database will be provided externally.
-Such a database will be provided externally during operations, but developers can run |make_apdb| to set up their own database for testing.
+However, during testing and development, developers can run |make_apdb| to set up their own database.
 This page provides an overview of how to use |make_apdb|.

 .. _section-ap-pipe-apdb-config: